If you’re putting together a Christmas stocking for someone who loves to travel this year, check out these 38 ideas for travel stocking stuffers.

 3. Travel Trivia

-Having some games to play during the festive season is always a good idea and the traveller you buy for might like to test their knowledge of the world with this travel trivia game.
+Having some games to play during the festive season is always a good idea.
+The traveller you buy for might like to test their knowledge of the world with this travel trivia game.

 4. Check-Off Map